 by Hamid Rather

-(Hamid Rather is author and journalist.
-The views expressed are personal.)
+(Hamid Rather is an author and journalist.
+The ideas expressed are personal)